CP1401/Practicals/prac_10/README.md

 Also, remember to include a `main` function if you use any other function in your program.
 When you're practising, always follow best practice!

-See the new comments in each one for suggestions.

 ## Input, Processing, Output

 1. Write a program that calculates a new value based on an original value and a (percentage-like) increase or